 On July 2, 2007, Dr. James H. Ammons, became the tenth president of Florida A&M University.
 Prior to his appointment, he served as Chancellor of North Carolina Central University (NCCU) from 2001 through 2006 and as provost and vice president for Academic Affairs at FAMU.

 While provost at Florida A&M University, he developed more than 22 bachelor’s, master’s and Ph.D. degree programs, and he worked to reestablish the FAMU College of Law.
 At NCCU, enrollment reached an all-time high during his tenure, climbing from 5,476 in 2000-2001 to 8,675 in 2006-2007 – a 58.4 percent increase.
 NCCU became the fastest growing institution in the University of North Carolina System.

 When Dr. Ammons arrived at the university, he built a top-notch, strong leadership team.
 In addition, he secured accreditation from the Accreditation Council for Pharmacy Education in which the board voted to reaffirm the College’s accreditation status through June 30, 2010.
 Under his leadership, FAMU also received its first unqualified audit in three years from the Auditor General’s Office and the university enrolled students for the first time in a new doctorate program in physical therapy.

 On April 1, 2014, Dr. Elmira Mangum became the 11th president of Florida A&M University and the first permanent female president in the institution's 126-year history.
-In this capacity, she is responsible for the operations of the university, which includes approximately 11,000 students and 700 faculty.
+In this capacity, she was responsible for the operations of the University, which includes approximately 10,000 students and 700 faculty.

-For more than 123 years, Florida A&M University has served the citizens of the State of Florida and the nation through its preeminent educational programs that are the building blocks for a legacy of academic excellence with caring.
+For 130 years, Florida A&M University has served the citizens of the State of Florida and the world through its preeminent educational programs that are the building blocks for a legacy of academic excellence with caring.
 FAMU, "Florida's Opportunity University," is committed to meeting the challenges and needs of future generations.